Categories

 Is the Museum Brand God Dead?

 Has the museum brand met its maker?
-Are brands just a modernist vestige of the 20th Century marketing ethic?
+Are brands just a modernist vestige of the 20th century marketing ethic?
 Do museums even need to bother anymore?

 Lily suggests that postmodern thought—the tearing down and parsing of the notion that one must appeal to authority to make sense of one’s experience—applies to museum brands.
 Bear with me as I offer some background first on what a brand is, and then take up this question of a paradigm shift that might alter what is required of a museum brand.
 If you just want the answer first, it’s yes, museums do have to bother.